“Well it was an experience of a lifetime, after about two days I sat back and thought I could stay here for months…..”

 Nepalese cuisine has Indian & Tibetan influences with lentils and rice forming the base of most meals and a diverse range of herbs, vegetables and smoky flavors.

-Throughout your stay, you will have the support and guidance of our local ground operator program coordinators.
-They will provide you with expert knowledge and competent assistance and help with anything that you may need.
-We will also provide you with a 24 hour emergency telephone number so that you can always reach a member of our ground operator team in the event of an emergency.
+During your placment, you will always have the support and direction of our local ground operators, host families and in country coordinators.
+There job is to provide you with expert local knowledge and help to ensure you are having an enjoyable experience.
+A 24 hour emergency phone contact is provided as well as an local operational manual so you can reach a member of staff in the event of an emergency or query.

-A 1 week introduction to Nepal is included for all placements.
-This will help ease you into the lifestyle and pace and get to know your fellow volunteers, the town, it’s facilities and everything required to make your stay comfortable.
-You’ll receive information on customs, culture, expectations, travel options, safety and information about your chosen project and much more.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and fun.
-If you prefer to move straight into your chosen project, you may be able to negotiate once you’ve settled in.
+A 1 week orientation of Nepal is included for all placements.
+This is beneficial to help acclimatise to the different lifestyle and pace of Nepal and get to know your fellow volunteers, the facilities, the town etc. You’ll receive information on culture, expectations, language, customs, travel options and project expectations for your chosen placement and much more.
+You’ll meet with the other volunteers to line up details for weekend travel etc. If you desire to go immediately into your chosen project without the orientation, please advise us so we can make the necessary arrangements.

-An arrival airport pick-up from Tribhuvan International Airport is included in the cost of your placement so long as you arrive on a Saturday or Sunday.
-Volunteers arriving any other days will need to make their way to the centre or we can arrange a transfer at additional cost.
+An arrival airport transfer from Tribhuvan International Airport is provided so long as you arrive on a Saturday or Sunday.
+Volunteers arriving any other days will need to find their way to the centre or we can arrange a transfer at additional cost.
 We’ll provide full details on how to do this in the volunteer welcome pack.

 Local travel to/from the project sites each day will be by public transport.
 This is very inexpensive but must be paid directly.
 You’ll have plenty of other volunteers with you to make it a fun experience.
 For long distance trips, volunteers will be expected to share taxis and for short distance, you’ll walk!

 Requirements & Expectations